simonmichael/hledger_site/faq.md

 - Know how you spent your time; easy client invoicing
 - More foresight and ability to plan; avoid overdrafts, late fees, cashflow crunches
 - Know all the numbers you need for tax reporting; know how much to save for estimated taxes
-- Less stress, fear or overwhelm, more satisfaction, empowerment, and prosperity
+- Less stress, fear or overwhelm
+- More satisfaction, empowerment, and prosperity!

 ## Isn't manual data entry a pain ?